Galaxy Brain Is Real

 Most of us aren’t astronauts, and we’ll never see “the big picture” quite like that.
 On Earth, photos from a giant orbiting telescope, capturing the grandeur of the cosmos, are as close as we can get.
 The appeal of these images is durable enough that a website called Astronomy Picture of the Day has been running since 1995, the year Hubble reached into a dark void and plucked out glittering treasures.
 The site looks just as it did 25 years ago, with the no-frills Times New Roman look of the early internet.
 Robert Nemiroff, an astronomer at Michigan Tech and a co-founder of the website, told me that pageviews are up by about 75 percent compared with last year’s, starting with a spike in April.
 These visitors didn’t leave behind any clues about their intentions—perhaps people were simply spending more time online, cooped up inside; perhaps they were looking for a jolt of feeling that would shake their perspective out from within the walls of their own home.

 That’s the hope of Judy Schmidt, who spends hours each week with Hubble observations.
 Schmidt, an amateur astronomer, sifts through years-old telescope data and cleans them up, producing radiant images.
-Her forte is brightening shadows that ’90s computer software missed, uncovering previously unseen features.
+One of her fortes is brightening shadows that ’90s computer software missed, uncovering previously unseen features.
 In a way, Schmidt curates the cosmos and hangs them in the ether of the internet, where people can pass through, like museum visitors, and tilt their heads at a particularly impressive bit of space that, for a moment, might make them feel small, but in a reassuring way.
 “I just hope that their life has improved for even just the few seconds that they took to look at it and they thought, Wow, that’s out there,” Schmidt told me.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.